swoole/docker-swoole/README.md

 # Feature List

-Our _amd64_ and _arm64v8_ images have following features included:

 * Built-in scripts to manage _Swoole_ extensions and _Supervisord_ programs.
 * Easy to manage booting scripts in Docker.
 * Allow running PHP scripts and other commands directly in different environments (including ECS).
 * Use one root filesystem for simplicity (one Docker `COPY` command only in dockerfiles).
 * _Composer_ included (_Composer v1_ for Swoole 4.5.8 and before; _Composer v2_ for Swoole 4.5.9 and after).
-* Built for different architectures (for now only amd64 and arm64v8 images are built).
+* Built for different architectures.
 * Support auto-reloading for local development.
 * Support code debugging for local development.